 • redness of the skin under the eyes.

-These symptoms of conjunctivitis in infants do not appear immediately, but develop gradually - as the pathological process progresses.
-As a rule, one eye is affected first, and if the inflammation is not timely stopped, the second is also affected.
+These symptoms of conjunctivitis in infants do not appear immediately, but develop gradually as the pathological process progresses.
+As a rule, one eye is affected first, and if the inflammation is not stopped in a timely manner, the second one is affected.

 • tearfulness, irritability;